 Summer in the City

-Taking your dog to community events can be a lot of fun and exciting but these events can be very crowded, not only with people but also with other pets!
-Be sure your dog is in good health to attend.
+Taking your dog to community events can be a lot of fun and exciting, but these events can be very crowded with people and other pets!
+Be sure your dog is in good health before you attend.
 Immune compromised pets should not be exposed to other animals.

-While Calgarians may love the excitement of the summer festival season with the throngs of people, food, entertainment and music, your dog may not.
+Many Calgarians love the excitement of summer festivals, with the throngs of people, food, entertainment and music, but your dog may not.
 It’s important to consider what creates stress for your dog and know how he or she responds to crowds, changes to his or her environment, other animals and loud noises.
-Fearful, reactive or dogs with behavioural issues, will likely be happiest in the comfort of their own home or familiar setting.
-Shy or timid dogs, or the senior dog who tires easily may find festivals too demanding.
+Fearful, reactive or dogs with behavioural issues, will likely be happiest in the comfort of their own home or a familiar setting.
+Shy or timid dogs, or a senior dog who tires easily may find festivals too demanding.

-Unless you are in an off leash area, the City of Calgary requires all dogs in public places to be leashed.
-Dog harnesses can also be a great idea for the festival dog.
+Unless you are in an off-leash area, the City of Calgary requires all dogs in public places to be leashed.
+Dog harnesses are also a great idea for the festival dog.

-• Ride in Style - Get a CarrierSmaller dogs are often hard to see amongst the crowds of people, and could easily be kicked or stepped on.
-Carriers, doggie backpacks or strollers are a great way for them to participate with their owners so they can remain safe and not be under foot.
-Carriers also provide the senior dog with mobility issues a chance to be part of the fun while being mobile and safe.
+6. Ride in Style - Get a CarrierSmaller dogs are often hard to see amongst crowds of people and could easily be kicked or stepped on.
+Carriers, doggie backpacks or strollers are a great way for them to participate with their owners, remain safe and not be under foot.
+Carriers also provide senior dogs with mobility issues a chance to be part of the fun while being mobile and safe.

 Even Fido can suffer from those pesky insects.
 Ensure you have a safe repellant for your pooch.

 Make sure to bring some of your dogs favourite treats for your dog.
 Be sure to be on the lookout that he or she doesn’t pick up food dropped on the ground to avoid tummy trouble!

 9. Scoop the Poop!